norman/friendly_id/Guide.md

     Restaurant.find('plaza-diner')          #=> will not work

-When implementing FriendlyId in an application, be sure to modify the finders in your controllers to use `friendly` scope.
+When implementing FriendlyId in an application, be sure to modify the finders in your controllers to use the `friendly` scope.
+For example:

+    # before
+    def set_restaurant
+      @restaurant = Restaurant.find(params[:id])
+    end

+    # after
+    def set_restaurant
+      @restaurant = Restaurant.friendly.find(params[:id])
+    end

 ### Restoring FriendlyId 4.0-style finders

 Prior to version 5.0, FriendlyId overrode the default finder methods to perform friendly finds all the time.
-This required modifying parts of Rails that did not have a public API and at times caused compatiblity problems.
+This required modifying parts of Rails that did not have a public API, which was hard to maintain and at times caused compatiblity problems.
 In 5.0 we decided to add the friendly finders only to the `friendly` scope.
 However, you can still restore some of the original functionality if you wish.

 Extending the {FriendlyId::Finders} module in an Active Record model will allow you to perform friendly finds at the root level, similar to previous versions of FriendlyId:

-    class Restaurant
+    class Restaurant < ActiveRecord::Base
       extend FriendlyId
       extend FriendlyId::Finders